underdoeg/ofxFenster/README.md

 LICENCE
 ======================
-ofxFEnster has an MIT Licence http://en.wikipedia.org/wiki/MIT_License GHOST is GPL licenced.
+ofxFenster has an MIT Licence http://en.wikipedia.org/wiki/MIT_License

+GHOST is GPL licenced.
 The modified source code can be found here: https://github.com/underdoeg/ghost